esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

   - Must use a watcher tool for the builds.
 RequireJS can work purely in the browser
   - Some people might not want browser only libraries to npm.
-I'm not sure what's the node.js/npm authors' stand on this, but nevertheless with browserify you are not bound to npm.
+I'm not sure what's the node.js/npm authors' stand on this <sup>[update!](#update1)</sup>, but nevertheless with browserify you are not bound to npm.
 Nothing should not prevent you from using CommonJS modules from [Bower][] for example.
   - Documentation could be better.
 Lots of things are assumed that you know already from node.js.
 I hope this blog post helps a little bit.
   - No community other than the node.js community.
 I'd like to see a mailing